Contextual Bandits with Budgeted Information Reveal: BOUNDING INFORMATION REVEAL LOSS

-where $y$, $z_t$'s, and $e_t$'s are the dual variables.
+Appendix~\ref{app:learning_primal} includes the updated primal problem.
+Let $y$, $z_t$'s, and $e_t$'s be the dual variables.
+We have the resulting dual of the updated primal problem:

 At the margin, $y\delta$ corresponds to how the value of the optimal solution to the primal changes if we were to change the budget $B$ by $\delta$, $z_t$ is the marginal value for revealing information at time step $t$, and $e_t$ is the minimum value that we need to increase $o_t$ to satisfy Constraint~\eqref{eq:learning-constraint}.
-We note that in the above dual problem, we have a separate constraint for each $z_t$ and $e_t$.
-Thus, when we do not know the context arrival sequence ahead of time (as in the clairvoyant problem), the constraints in the dual are arriving one-by-one.
+Note that in the above dual problem, we have a separate constraint for each $z_t$ and $e_t$.
+Within this dual structure, the online arrival of constraints corresponds to the sequential arrival of decision variables, enabling the design of online approximation algorithms.